vercel/next.js/docs/guides/building-forms.md

 ### JavaScript-based Form Validation

 Form Validation is important to ensure that a user has submitted the correct data, in a correct format.
 JavaScript offers an additional level of validation along with HTML native form attributes on the client side.
-Developers generally prefer validating form data through JavaScript because its data processing is faster when compared to server-side validation, however front-end validation may be less secure in some scenarios as a bad actor could always send malformed data to your server.
+Developers generally prefer validating form data through JavaScript because its data processing is faster when compared to server-side validation, however front-end validation may be less secure in some scenarios as a malicious user could always send malformed data to your server.

 The following example shows using JavaScript to validate a form: